 Confused by what car seat to use for your infant?
 It can be overwhelming, but Peggie Mars, founder of Wheel Well has simplified things.
 Here, she guides us on what size carseat is best for your little one.

 Embarking on your car seat journey is pretty easy.
 All newborns should be in dedicated infant seats.
-These seats are specifically designed to keep your new baby safe during a crash.
-They have the correct angle to give maximum support for that vulnerable back and neck and superb side impact protection to protect the skull and spine that has not fused yet.
+These seats are specifically designed to keep your new baby safe during a crash; they have the correct angle to give maximum support for that vulnerable back and neck and superb side impact protection to protect the skull and spine that has not fused yet.
 They can only be installed rear-facing.
-It is also handy that they can be removed from the vehicle.
+It’s also handy that they can be removed from the vehicle.

 Infant seats can be used until your child is 13kg or 15 months.
 The average kid, according to the World Health Organisation (WHO), will reach this weight at two years and four months.
 The thing is: here in South Africa we make big babies and you don’t want to invest a lot of money in a car seat that your child is going to outgrow in weight too soon, leaving you in car seat limbo and out of pocket.